jkbrzt/rrule/README.md

 `RRule`–text conversion.
 You should test them with your input to see whether the result is acceptable.

-To use these methods in the browser, you need to include the `rrule/nlp.js` file as well.

 ##### `RRule.prototype.toText([gettext, [language]])`

 Returns a textual representation of `rule`.
 The `gettext` callback, if